cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 Note that not all tags assigned in this section do parallel an algorithm that is a cryptographic hash algorithm.
-Where this is not the case, there currently is not defined semantics for this tag, but the tags are assigned anyway.
+Where this is not the case, there currently is no defined semantics for this tag, but the tags are assigned anyway.
 The semantics of tags that parallel algorithm assignments other than for cryptographic hash functions could be defined by a future version